Look for sambal oelek in the Asian section of your grocery store or buy it online.

 2. While the chicken cooks, whisk together all of the sauce ingredients in a small bowl.

 3. Add ginger and chilies to the wok and sauté for 1 minute, or until fragrant.

-4. Pour in the sauce and cook, stirring frequently, for 2-3 minutes, or until the liquid has reduced by about one-third.
+4. Pour in the sauce and cook, stirring frequently, for 2 to 3 minutes, or until the liquid has reduced by about one third.